HunterShanks/cyber-advent-2022/day-1/README.md

-# Cyber Advent 2022 - Day 1 [Frameworks] [Someone's coming to town!]
+# Cyber Advent 2022 - Day 1 [$\color{blue}{Frameworks}$] [Someone's coming to town!]

-Day 1 of [tryhackme](https://tryhackme.com)'s Cyber Advent for 2022!
+Day 1 of [tryhackme](https://tryhackme.com)'s [Advent of Cyber for 2022](https://tryhackme.com/christmas)!
 This challenge involves solving 3 puzzles that provide general outlines for various security frameworks.
 Each puzzle comes with a set of `clues` that will guide you to place the puzzle pieces in the correct order.

 ## Puzzle #1